 Carbon Canister Protection - Tip Test

 The manufacturer shall design a fuel system, such that the canister is protected from exposure to liquid fuel when the motorcycle is tipped.
+The carbon canister tip test does not apply to three-wheel ONMCs.
 The manufacturer shall demonstrate compliance with this requirement using one of the following options.

 Option 1: Manufacturers shall perform a carbon canister protection tip test.
 The carbon canister protection tip test can be conducted with a vehicle or with a test rig that represents the actual position and orientation of the fuel system components.
 The fuel tank shall be filled to 100 percent of nominal capacity with test fuel.